With traditional B2B marketing strategies continuing to evolve, there are five your company needs to start implementing right now.

 No one strategy should be the main focus (at first), as each of these contributes to the increase of your leads, lead quality, and overall revenue.

 It’s also worth to note, that these are the high-level marketing strategies your company needs to focus on.

 Under each section, there are branches of tactics as well, but what you ultimately choose to implement under each section is based on your resources, budgets, etc.

 The B2B Marketing Essentials

 Before you jump into the more in-depth strategies below, it’s important you set yourself, your team, and company up for success.

 Here are the necessary items all B2B marketing strategies will need first.
-Think of this has items to have prepared ahead of starting a new strategy.
+Think of this has items as part of your marketing planning so that you are prepared ahead of starting a new strategy.

 - Research (industry, customers, buyer personas)

 - Strong website that attracts, builds engagement, drives sales

 - Focus on search engine optimization